 After breakfast, we will return to the yurt camp at Tulpar Kol Lake where our driver is waiting for you.
 Lunch at Tulparkol Lake and transfer to Osh.

-Price for Lenin Peak Base Camp Trek Guided Tour (8 days)
+Price for the Lenin Peak Base Camp Trek Guided Tour (8 days)

 Included: